gm8686/Predict/README.md

-statistic modeling to form significant predictions for professional sports
+statistical modeling to form significant predictions for professional sports